 Book your ferry tickets here with Ferry Hopper!

-Athens has three ports in which ferries leave from, Piraeus, Lavrio and Rafina.
+Athens has three ports from which ferries leave, Piraeus, Lavrio, and Rafina.
 The issue with this is that not all islands are served by each port.
 For example, to get to Kea, you will have to leave from Lavrio.
 If you are booking your own ferry tickets, then I recommend using FerryHopper.
-(This is not an affiliate link.)
 It is straightforward and will give you indirect routes as well as direct routes.
 If you are booking your tickets through an agent, make sure to check which port you are leaving from before you set out for your ferry as they are far apart and you will miss your ferry.

 Getting On and Off

-At Piraeus there are many gates the ferries leave from and from the beginning to the end is far, so check it and arrive early to find the right gate.
-On the islands, there may only be one gate or very few.
+At Piraeus, there are many gates the ferries leave from, and from the beginning to the end is far, so check it and arrive early to find the right gate.
+On the islands, there may only be one gate or very few gates.
 The best way to figure out where your ferry will depart from is the ask the Port police.
 They are in navy uniforms that look a little military in style.
 Your ferry ticket should have the name of the ferry on it, and most ferries are clearly marked.
+Some tickets will have your gate number on them.

 Once you are on, you should store your larger luggage in the area you are directed to.
+There are too many stairs involved on the ferry, and you won’t want to bring it to your seat.
 Unless your bag is light, leave it here.
-It will be fine.
-There are too many stairs involved on the ferry, and you won’t want to bring it to your seat.
+It will be fine, and there is no reason to worry about it being stolen.
+Do take your valuables with you, to be sure, though.

 Do you have any tips for the Greek ferry?
 Share with us.